vitorinux/vmkanpi/README.md

 # vmkanpi
-# How to install from source Kannel 1.4.5
+# Install from source Kannel 1.4.5 on RPI 3 model B+

 Introduction